Skip to main content

 1. 57 percent of employees say money is for them a top cause of stress, with organizational changes such as an employer’s cost-cutting measures following close behind.
 This statistic is an increase from numbers gathered at the crest of the COVID-19 pandemic.(PwC)

-2. 44 percent of employees who report financial stress admit that worrying about their money has significantly hindered their performance and productivity while at work.
+2. 44 percent of employees who report financial stress say money worries have significantly hindered their performance and productivity while at work.
 (PwC)

 3. Financial stress impacts more than just workforce performance — top employee ailments resulting from money-related worry include sleep (56 percent), mental health (55 percent), and even self-esteem (50 percent).
 (PwC)